-First Time Buyer Opportunity - Use your RSP for a Downpayment
+First Time Buyer Opportunity - Use your RSP as part of your Downpayment!

 If you are considering buying your first home or condo in the Greater Toronto Area (GTA) in the near future, it's time to start thinking of the RSP season and the "Free Money*" you could potentially gain by buying a home or condo.

-The RSP deadline to contribute for the 2020 tax year is the 1st of March, 2021.
-It's amazing how quickly that day approaches, particularly if you have not saved up for the current years contribution or if you have not made monthly contributions during last year.
+The RSP deadline to contribute for the 2022 tax year is the 1st of March, 2023.
+It's amazing how quickly that day approaches, particularly if you have not saved up for the current year's contribution or if you have not made monthly contributions during last year.

 If you are a first-time buyer looking to buy in the (GTA) Greater Toronto Area, you are entitled to withdraw up to $35,000 from your RSP to be used for the purchase of your home.
 If you are a couple that can be up to $70,000 which puts quite a dent in the down payment.